graphprotocol/graph-node/docs/getting-started.md

 For this you would need to process all [`Birth` events](https://github.com/dapperlabs/cryptokitties-bounty/blob/master/contracts/KittyBase.sol#L15) and then call the [`ownerOf` method](https://github.com/dapperlabs/cryptokitties-bounty/blob/master/contracts/KittyOwnership.sol#L144) for each cryptokitty that has been born into existence.
 (An alternate approach could involve processing all [`Transfer` events] and filtering on the most recent transfer for each cryptokitty in existence).

 Even for this relatively simple question, it would take hours to days for a decentralized application (dApp) running in a browser to get an answer.
 Indexing and caching data off blockchains is hard.
-There are edge cases around finality, chain reorganizations, uncled blocks, etc.
+There are also edge cases around finality, chain reorganizations, uncled blocks, etc, which make it even more difficult to display deterministic data to the end user.

 The Graph solves this today by providing an open source node implementation, [Graph Node](../README.md), which handles indexing and caching of blockchain data, which the entire community can contribute to and leverage.
-It exposes this functionality through a GraphQL API.
+It exposes this functionality through a GraphQL API in the initial implementation.

 ### 0.2 How Does it Work?